An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: Discussion

+We put a beta conjugate prior on connection probability $\Theta$, and the estimates of the hyperparameters $(\alpha_d, \beta_d)_{d = \{0,1\}}$ will not be 0.
+Thus when there is a true connectivity $\theta_{ab} = 0$ in block $(a,b)$, which is likely to happen in sparse networks, our hierarchical model introduces bias to the estimate of $\theta_{ab}$.
+However, since the empirical Bayes estimator is pooling data in all the blocks, the overall accuracy should still be higher.
+To alleviate this biased fitting problem, we can build the likelihood only on blocks with observed connections, or consider adding only a proportion $\alpha$ of zero connectivity blocks.
+This method can be tested with more experiments to find out which $\alpha$ works the best under different assumptions of SBM and graphon.

+In our experiments, we compared the model estimation accuracy by their mean squared error, which is a gold standard criterion to evaluate parameter estimation.
+However several other metrics such as KL-divergence of the estimated graphon function to the truth, deviation of the estimated number of motifs in the graph to the true value, and divergence of degree distributions can also be considered.
+For the application on real data, the goodness of fit of SBM or graphon model to the dataset should be checked by comparison to other exisiting network modeling methods.
+A decent fit of the stochastic blockmodel and graphon to the chosen dataset will strengthen the persuasiveness of the usefulness of our method.

 We have focused on parameter estimation for binary and assortative stochastic block models and graphons.
-In fact, this idea can be generalized to more sophisticated random graph models, such as SBM with mixed memberships \citep{mixedSBM}, SBM with weighted edges \citep{Aicher2015LearningLB}, and bipartite SBM \citep{PhysRevE.90.012805} etc. While most of the related works focus on community detection, our empirical Bayes method can be applied after community detection to improve the estimation accuracy and to identify a proper number of blocks for these models.
+In fact, this idea can be generalized to more sophisticated random graph models, such as SBM with mixed memberships \citep{mixedSBM}, SBM with weighted edges \citep{Aicher2015LearningLB}, and bipartite SBM \citep{PhysRevE.90.012805} etc. While most of the related works focus on graph clustering, our empirical Bayes method can be applied after clustering to improve the estimation accuracy and to identify a proper number of blocks for these models.